 Determining the cross-sectional area of a flowing stream usually involves measuring water depths at a series of points across the stream and multiplying by the width of the stream within each segment represented by the depth measurement.
-The areas are summed to determine the entire cross-sectional area, as shown in Figure 2.
+The areas are summed to determine the entire crosssectional area, as shown at right.